bitnami/charts/bitnami/consul/README.md

 <!--- app-name: HashiCorp Consul -->

-# HashiCorp Consul packaged by Bitnami
+# Bitnami package for HashiCorp Consul

 HashiCorp Consul is a tool for discovering and configuring services in your infrastructure.